Welcome to this new article,

-Two ways to do this: the PUSH / PULL and outstretched arms / folded arms, which allow you to separate the exercises in two, while adding those for the legs.
+There are two ways to do this: the PUSH/PULL and the Arms Out / Arms In, which allow you to split the exercises in half, while adding the leg exercises.

-For example, we will go on a push / pull.
-To choose the exercises, there are two fairly important rules at this level: premiere, it is necessary start with the figure that has priority in your goals.
-The second, it is necessary start with the most difficult progressions since it is at the beginning that you are the freshest.
+For example, we will start with a push/pull.
+To choose the exercises, there are two important rules at this level: the first is that you must start with the figure that is a priority in your objectives.
+The second one is that you have to start with the most difficult progressions because it is at the beginning that you are the freshest.

-When working your figures you are looking to increase your strength, so it is quite pointless to focus on exercises where you can already do more than 12 reps or 20 seconds in a row.
-Instead, focus on exercises that you are able to do between one and eight repetitions or between two and twelve seconds.
-In terms of the number of sets, except for very difficult progressions, a good and wise range would be to make between 15 and 25 repetitions or between 30 and 60 seconds in total per exercise.
+When you work on your figures, you're looking to increase your strength, so it's pretty pointless to focus on exercises where you can already do more than 12 reps or 20 seconds in a row.
+Instead, focus on exercises where you are able to do between one and eight reps or between two and twelve seconds .
+In terms of number of sets, except for very difficult progressions, a good range would be between 15 and 25 reps or 30 and 60 seconds total per exercise.

-When doing short, intense sets, remember that it is important to rest well between each series.
-Depending on the intensity of the exercise you are doing, between two minutes and a half and five minutes of rest are recommended.
+When doing short, intense sets, remember that it is important to rest between each set.
+Depending on the intensity of the exercise you are doing, between two and a half to five minutes of rest are recommended.

-At the end of the sessions, you can add less technical exercises for more repetitions if you want to build endurance or insulation..
+At the end of the sessions, you can add less technical exercises for more reps if you want to do endurance or isolation.

-By keeping all that in mind, as well as the progression methods and our current level, we can build a little routine.
+By keeping all this in mind, as well as the methods of progression and our current level, we can build a little routine.

-This consists of one or two different training sessions which should allow us to progress to figures.
+This one is composed of one or two different trainings that should allow us to progress to the figures.

-Remember to write down your performance at each workout.
-This is so that you can try to beat them every time you come back.
-Usually between three and five sessions per week are recommended.
+Don't forget to write down your performance at each workout.
+This is so you can try to beat them every time you come back.
+Generally, between three to five sessions per week are recommended.

-However, it is also up to you to see depending on your lifestyle, recovery, nutrition, sleep, etc..
+However, it is also up to you depending on your lifestyle, recovery, nutrition, sleep, etc.

 The goal is to find at least a balance on which you can progress regularly.

-Once you are happy with your figure, you can replace it with a new goal.
-All this, while continuing to throw from time to time the ones you already know, in order to be able to at least maintain them!
+Once you are satisfied with your pattern, you can replace it with a new goal.
+All this, while continuing to throw the ones you already know from time to time, so that you can at least maintain them!

-With all this, you have enough to create a program centered around your own goals!
+With all of this, you have enough to create a program centered around your own goals!

-Do not hesitate to ask questions and your routines in comments so that we can all discuss at that level.
+Feel free to ask questions and share your routines in the comments so that we can all exchange on that level.

-Thanks for reading.
-To view the video, press right here, and take a look at the other articles!
+Thank you for reading.
+To see the video, click hereand to have a look at the other articles !